teleported/teleported.github.io_archive/teleported/content/posts/12-understanding-resnet.md

 In spite of that, deeper networks (like the 50-layer one in above image) experience degradation in convergence - with accuracy getting saturated and errors remaining higher than the shallower ones.

-We need a change of approach to counter challenges deeper network poses.
+We needed a change of approach to counter challenges deeper network poses.

 ### Intuition behind Residual Networks